View Document Text

 foreseeable or within the control of Adviser.

 Inflation Risk.
-When any type of inflation is present, a dollar today will not buy as much
+When inflation is present, a dollar today will not buy as much as a dollar

-as a dollar next year, because purchasing power is eroding at the rate of inflation.
+next year, because purchasing power is eroding at the rate of inflation.
+Inflation risk

-Inflation risk reflects the risk that returns on an investment, despite having a positive
+reflects the risk that returns on an investment, despite being positive in absolute terms,

-absolute return, do not suffice to maintain the purchasing power of the initial investment.
+do not keep pace with inflation and thereby erode the purchasing power of the initial

 Currency Risk.
 Overseas investments are subject to fluctuations in the value of the